top of page

 Alcohol: 30%

-In the bottle: Smooth, slightly sweet with a hint of freshly steamed rice, caramel and vanilla.
-There is a slight scent of alcohol which is not surprising at 30 percent but not overpowering; the end result is beautifully fragrant Awamori that should be on every shōchū drinkers must try list.
+In the bottle: Smooth, slightly sweet with a hint of freshly steamed rice, caramel, and vanilla.
+There is a slight scent of alcohol which is not surprising at 30 percent but not overpowering; the end result is beautifully fragrant awamori that should be on every shōchū drinker’s must-try list.

 水割り Diluted with water

-4:1, 3:2 ratio, if you are planning to enjoy more than a couple of glasses, then diluting it a little is recommended; it is just too easy to drink too much.
+4:1 ratio: If you are planning to enjoy more than a couple of glasses, then diluting it a little is recommended; it is just too easy to drink too much.

 Enjoy on the rocks